Accessibility compliance: What it is and why it matters.

 1. Inclusivity

-Accessibility compliance helps to create a more inclusive society by ensuring that everyone, regardless of ability, can access and use digital products.
+Accessibility compliance helps to create a more inclusive society by ensuring that everyone, regardless of ability, can access and use your digital products.
 This is especially important for people with disabilities who may not be able to easily access the same information and services as abled people outside of the web in their day-to-day.

 2. Better user experience

-Accessibility compliance leads to a better user experience for all users, not just those with disabilities.
+Accessibility compliance leads to a better user experience for all people, not just those with disabilities.
 For example, having transcripts and captions for videos makes them easy for anyone to consume and understand.
 Accessibility compliance can also improve the user experience for people with temporary disabilities, such as a broken arm or temporary visual impairment.

 3. Increased reach